 Understanding the exposure triangle is one of the foundations of photography.
+It determines whether your image is properly exposed and helps you understand how your camera captures photos.
 So, what is the exposure triangle?

 The Three Components

 The exposure triangle is made up of three components: shutter speed, ISO, and aperture.

 For proper exposure, each leg influences the others.
 As you increase your aperture, you can lower your ISO but this also effects your shutter speed.
 That’s why it’s a triangle.
 You need all three sides to interact appropriately.